Bonsai supplies and accessories are available by the hundreds (perhaps thousands) --bonsai soil, pots, wire, rakes, tweezers and even moss!

 Because bonsai are watered frequently, moss sometimes appears on its own.
 Its success has a lot to do with the micro-climate where your bonsai is growing.

-The moss “seeds” (spores) available from many bonsai suppliers, may or may not work in your climate zone.
+The moss “seeds” (spores) for sale from many bonsai suppliers, may or may not work in your climate zone.

 Moss is only a decoration.
 Although pretty, it is not required to make a good bonsai.